Marklogic-retired/marklogic-data-hub/examples/healthcare/README.md

 1. Click on the **final** flow.

-1. To run the harmonize flows simply press the **Run** button on the info screen.
+1. To run the harmonize flows simply press the **Run Harmonize** button on the info screen.

 ## Browsing the Harmonized Data

 1. Now you have harmonized the data into your final database.
-You can browse the harmonized data by clicking on the Browse tab at the top menu.
+You can browse the harmonized data by clicking on the Browse Data tab at the top menu.

 1. Next change the database to **FINAL**.

-1. Click Search.
+Quick Start will automatically run a search against the Final database.

 # Entities
 Entities represent the data you are modeling.
 For this example we provide the **Patients** entity.
 Inside this entity definition you will find all of the example flows.